sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

     doTrial_freq()

 basically the function names consist of a fixed prefix, followed by the name of the experiment file.
-So in the case of the level experiment example, written in the file ``lev.py``, the three functions would be
+So, in the case of the level experiment example, written in the file ``lev.py``, the three functions would be
 called: